 Trav-L-Cool air conditioning system

 Like a number of old vans (and possibly some new ones!) our Hymer B544 came to us with a Trav-L-Cool air conditioning system installed.
-These are ‘evaporative’ air conditioners so work differently to compressor driven air conditioners like you would find in cars and offices everywhere.
+These are ‘evaporative’ coolers so work differently to compressor driven air conditioners like you would find in cars and offices everywhere.

 Compressor based air conditioners work on exactly the same principle as a domestic fridge but are configured to remove heat from the air in your room (or car) and transfer that heat to the outside air, as opposed to transferring heat energy from the inside of the fridge to the outside of fridge.
 Evaporative air conditioners work by the principle that when water evaporates it removes heat from it’s surroundings, the same effect that causes your skin to feel cold if it is wet and you blow on it.